SaferMe/saferme-api-docs/README.md

-# Api workflows for Thundermaps V4
+# Api workflows for SaferMe V4
-This document put some information together to exemplify how to use api/v4 of Thundermaps to create, fetch and update reports
+This document put some information together to exemplify how to use api/v4 of SaferMe to create, fetch and update reports

 - [Authentication](005_authentication.md)
 - [Alert Areas API](010_alert_areas.md)